-- What is the nature, extent and context of the behaviour including verbal, physical, sexting and/or online abuse.
+- What is the nature, extent and context of the behaviour including verbal, physical, sexting and/or online abuse?
 Was there coercion, physical aggression, bullying, bribery or attempts to ensure secrecy?
 What was the duration and frequency?
-Is the incident a one off or a sustained pattern of abuse?
-Were other children and /or adults involved?
-Has a crime been committed? - What is the child's age, development, capacity to understand and make decisions (including anything that might have had an impact on this i.e. coercion), and family and social circumstances? - What are the relative chronological and developmental ages of the children?
-Does the victim or perpetrator have a disability or learning difficulty?
-Are there are any differentials in power or authority? - Is the behaviour age appropriate or not?
-Does it involve inappropriate sexual knowledge or motivation?
+Were other children and /or adults involved? - What is the child's age, development, capacity to understand and make decisions (including anything that might have had an impact on this i.e. coercion), and family and social circumstances?

-- Are there any risks to the child victim or alleged perpetrator themselves and others i.e. other children in school, adult students, school staff, in the child's household, extended family, peer group or wider social network? - What are the wishes of victims in terms of how they want to proceed?
+- What are the relative chronological and developmental age of the two children and are there are any differentials in power or authority? - Is the behaviour age appropriate or not?
+Does it involve inappropriate sexual knowledge or motivation? - Are there any risks to the child themselves and others i.e. other children in school, in the child's household, extended family, peer group or wider social network?